jazlab/JuiceBox/README.md

     - 2x BNC female connectors
     - 1x push button
 8. Solder the other end of the wires onto the corresponding pads on the PCB board.
-   - The DC power jack is asymmetric — make sure to solder the positive end to “24V” and the negative end to “GND.”
-For the example product given above, the longer tail corresponds to GND.
+   - For the DC power jack, make sure to solder the positive pin to the “24V” vial and the ground pin to the “GND” vial.
+For the example product linked above, the longer pin is the ground pin.
+    - For the "Auto" BNC, solder the signal (center) pin to the "Signal" vial and the ground (peripheral) pin to the "GND" vial.
     - If you are using a push button with LED, make sure to differentiate the wires for the button and the wires for the LED.
 The LED should have a positive and a negative end.
-If you are using a drain button without LED, simply short the two pads labelled “LED”.
+If you are using a drain button without LED, simply short the two pads labelled “LED.”

 <p align="center">
   <img src="https://raw.githubusercontent.com/jazlab/JuiceBox/main/Images/7.JPEG" width="50%">